 Reader Magnet Delivery

 One of the best ways to build your email list is to give away a reader magnet.
-Usually, authors give away a free short story, tip-sheet, or something else that is immediately interesting and valuable to your readers.
+Usually, authors give away a free short story, tip-sheet, or something that is immediately interesting and valuable to their readers.

 While it is technically possible to deliver reader magnets with MailerLite and MailChimp, it’s so complicated that most authors never figure out how to do it.
-Authors who do give away reader magnets on these platforms are forced to use a third-party service like BookFunnel or StoryOrigin to do it for them.
+Authors who do give away reader magnets on these platforms are forced to use a third-party service like BookFunnel or StoryOrigin.